spacelaxy/comment-lens/README.md

 ### Hover Information

-Hover over comment patterns to see detailed information:
+Hover over `@highlight` comments to see detailed information: